kennethkcox/winer/README.md

 ## API Endpoints

 The backend provides a RESTful API to manage the game state.
+You can explore the interactive API documentation (Swagger UI) by navigating to `http://localhost:8000/docs` when the backend server is running.

 The following are the primary endpoints:

 *   `GET /`: Get the current game state.
 *   `POST /advance_month`: Advance the game by one month.